jjkay03/Default-Discord-bot/README.md

-# default-Discord-bot
+# Default Discord Bot

-The default start for a Discord bot project
+Here you can find the default code you will need to start a Discord.py bot project.